-Dallas' 10 Best Taco Spots — From Proven Standouts to Hidden Finds, This is Your Guide
+Dallas' 15 Best Taco Spots — From Proven Standouts to Hidden Finds, This is Your Guide

 2513 N. Fitzhugh Avenue

 Established in 2013, El Come brings the roots of Mexico City to Dallas, serving traditional tacos.
-Located in the Henderson area, the counter service taco shop offers so many taco options.
-From meat lovers to more adventurous tacos, such as the sesos, veal brains, taco, there’s something to eat for whatever mood you’re in.
+Located in East Dallas, the counter service taco shop offers so many taco options.
+From meat lovers to more adventurous tacos, such as the sesos — a veal brains taco—, there’s something to eat for whatever mood you’re in.

 If you’re feeling adventurous, slip into the neighboring La Vuida Negra, also run by El Come owners and brothers Javier and Luis Villalva.
 Disguised as a bridal shop from the outside, this tiny, moody mezcal bar has become a fast local favorite.